michaelwfisher/michaelwfisher.github.io/about.md

 of complex, cyber-physical systems, primarily with application to power systems.

 Recent topics of interest include:

 1. heterogeneous ensemble control
 2. optimal and constrained control
 3. nonlinear and nonsmooth stability analysis
 4. linear control to improve nonlinear robustness

+All developed for general complex systems, and with application to power systems.

 1. optimal, distributed, and constrained ensemble control of future power systems